48453

 It was mentioned at the latest AMP Conf that the median load time for an AMP page is 0.7 seconds, while, according to Google, the median load time for a regular mobile page is 15 seconds.
 So here is your answer, right?

 Well, not exactly, because a regular mobile page is not necessarily an optimized mobile page, so it's a bit like comparing apples to oranges.
-A hand-tuned mobile page can easily load under 2 seconds, and if you try really hard you can push it under a second or even beat an AMP page.
+A hand-tuned mobile page can easily load under 2 seconds, and if you choose a fast and reliable hosting provider you can push it under a second or even beat an AMP page.

 The real question is whether you are willing enough and skilled enough to build a custom solution for the fastest website.
 Or would you rather apply a standardized solution from AMP and get a pretty fast website?
 It's not going to be the fastest, or best looking, but it's still going to be up there with the leaders.
 Two perfectly valid options.